How this 26-year-old Chartered Accountant immigrated to Canada and struggled to find a job but eventually made it!

 After coming here, you will have more clarity on which course to pursue.
 You will also get most of the benefits that a Canadian citizen may get.

-The fee structure applicable to a PR holder is equivalent to that of a citizen here rather than an international student...this saves a lot of costs.
+The fee structure applicable to a PR holder is equivalent to that of a citizen here rather than an international student... which saves a lot of costs.

 “I am not eligible for a PR, but may qualify for a Student Visa.
 Should I apply for Student Visa then?”